Best subscription billing software: 6 top platforms compared [2026]

 - Revenue recovery infrastructure: Network tokenization, account updater, smart retry logic, and reason-code-based dunning reduce involuntary churn.
 The platform tracks which retry strategies work for different decline types and adjusts automatically.

-- Unified subscription and payment analytics: Billing metrics (MRR, churn) alongside payment performance data (approval rates, retry effectiveness, provider costs) in one dashboard.
+- Unified subscription and payment analytics: Billing metrics (MRR, churn) alongside payment performance data (approval rates, retry effectiveness, provider costs) in one.
 Most teams run these separately and miss optimization opportunities.

 - Subscription businesses processing $300k+ monthly that are expanding internationally and need both billing automation and payment performance optimization in one platform.